Varshitha1004/Exercise1/README.md

 Compress Image: Once the strategy is set, the system compresses the given image using the selected algorithm.

-# creational design pattern
+# Creational design pattern
+1)CustomizePc Config

 Pattern Demonstrated:
 Builder Pattern

 Overview: This project employs the Builder Pattern to allow for the step-by-step construction of customizable PC configurations.
 This modular approach helps manage the complexity involved in assembling PCs with different specifications and component combinations.

-AllPatternsDemo
+2)AllPatternsDemo

 Patterns Demonstrated:
 1)Singleton Pattern